-Whilst I was on maternity leave I dreamt endlessly of working from home.
+Whilst I was on maternity leave I dreamt endlessly of being a working from home Mum.
 I envisaged catching up with emails while the baby napped peacefully next to me; drinking lots of coffee on the comfort of my sofa and having a really productive time whilst saving loads of money on childcare.

 Unfortunately, the role I do at work meant I there was no chance I’d ever get to work from home and I spent months agonising and stressing over my return to the workplace.
 I couldn’t stop feeling jealous of those people who were returning to work part time with one day or more working from home.
 I felt like I was letting Dex down by not being at home more with him and I continued to worry and stress up until I actually went back.
 Once I was back I settled in so quickly that I forgot all about my fears and worries until this video from furniture-work.co.uk reminded me.

 I decided to ask my fellow bloggers about the worst bits of working from home especially for those of you who may be feeling pretty gutted that working from home isn’t an option for them.

 Working constantly from home means it’s easy to fill the days with the laptop open and your phone going off constantly-even on days when you would usually not even open the laptop, let alone work on it.

 The assumption that because I work from home that I don’t actually work – or that what I do isn’t important.
 I find that people expect me to do all the jobs they can’t, because they are ‘at work’, whereas I am ‘at home’ and therefore not doing anything.